pulumi/foundational-training/module-05-pulumi-import/README.md

 # Module 05: Pulumi Import

-## Consuming Terraform State File Outputs
+## Consuming CloudFormation Stack Outputs

 TODO

+## Bulk Importing Resources

+TODO

+## Coexist with Terraform by Consuming Terraform State File Outputs

+In this exercise, you'll learn how organizations with existing Terraform codebases can consume Terraform outputs to create new infrastructure using Pulumi.

+1. Deploy the Terraform config:

+    ```bash
+    cd terraform && terraform init && terraform apply
+    ```

+1. Create a new Pulumi program:

+    ```bash
+    cd ..
+    mkdir pulumi-tf-outputs
+    cd pulumi-tf-outputs
+    pulumi new typescript -y # or pulumi new python -y
+    ```

+1. Install the Pulumi Terraform Provider and the Pulumi AWS Provider:

+    ```bash
+    npm i @pulumi/terraform @pulumi/aws
+    ```

+1. Using the

 Provision an EC2 instance in one of the private subnets and grant SSH access via SSM Systems Manager.

-## Converting from Terraform to Pulumi and Importing from TF state
+## Replace Terraform by Converting from Terraform to Pulumi

 In this exercise, you will take a Terraform program containing a VPC and convert it to Pulumi code in the language of your choice: